jorgedb98/SBI/README.md

 In one the files should be formatted in the following manner:
           YYYYYY.DNA.XXXX_A_EF.pdb

-where the 6 Ys are placeholders for the sprot-ID of the proteincomplex, the X again replace the pdb-ID, A is the protein chain and EF will be the two double strand DNA chains ( {protein_name}.DNA.{pdb_name}_{chain} _{dnachains}.pdb ).
+where the 6 Ys are placeholders for the sprot-ID of the protein complex, the X again replace the pdb-ID, A is the protein chain and EF will be the two double strand DNA chains ( {protein_name}.DNA.{pdb_name}_{chain} _{dnachains}.pdb ).
 In case of a one stranded RNA, the file name would hold only 'E' instead of 'EF'.

 The stoichometry file should be presented as the following: